Australians rally at Parliament to demand justice for women

 Separately, Defense Minister Linda Reynolds has been criticized for failing to adequately support a young staffer who alleged she was raped by a more senior colleague in the minister’s office in Parliament House in 2019.

-Brittany Higgins said she felt she had to make a choice between between reporting her allegations to police or continuing her career.
+Brittany Higgins said she felt she had to make a choice between reporting her allegations to police or continuing her career.
 She quit her government job in January and reported her allegation to police.

 “I was raped inside Parliament House by a colleague, and for so long it felt like the people around me only cared because of where it happened or what it might mean for them,” a tearful Higgins told the Canberra crowd.